Felerius/cpp-amalgamate/README.md

 Other flags supported by cpp-amalgamate are:

-* `-o <file>`/`--output <file>`: Write the combined source file to `<file>` rather than the standard output.
+* `-o`/`--output`: Write the combined source file to a file rather than the standard output.
 * `--line-directives`: Add `#line num "file"` directives to the output, allowing compilers and debuggers to resolve lines to their original files.
 * `-v`/`--verbose` and `-q`/`--quiet`: Increase or decrease the level of log messages shown.
 By default, only warnings and errors are shown.
-* `--unresolvable-include <handling>`: Specifies what is done when an include cannot be resolved.
+* `--unresolvable-include`: Specifies what is done when an include cannot be resolved.
 Possible values are `error`, `warn`, and `ignore`, with the latter being the default.
-If all includes should be inlined, this can be useful to assert this fact.
-Also available as `--unresolvable-quote-include` and `--unresolvable-system-include`.
+This can be useful to assert that all includes end up inlined Also available as `--unresolvable-quote-include` and `--unresolvable-system-include`.
-* `--cyclic-include <handling>`: Specifies how a cyclic include is handled.
+* `--cyclic-include`: Specifies how a cyclic include is handled.
 Supports the same values as `--unresolvable-include` except with `error` as the default.